ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/README.md

 </h1>

 ## Overview
-This project  movie data from movie aggregation websites to create proposals for a hypothetical new ABC Industries Studio.
+This project aims to utilize movie data from movie aggregation websites to create proposals for a hypothetical new ABC Industries Studio.
 It explores the movie industry to identify the most successful film genres, themes, and audience demographics.
 The goal of this project is to provide actionable insights for a new movie studio to guide content creation and target audience engagement.

 ## Business Understanding
 This project will analyze box office trends to identify successful film genres, themes, and audience demographics.
 By providing actionable recommendations, the studio can make informed decisions on content creation and audience engagement.
 This will help ABC Industries produce successful films and establish a strong foothold in the competitive film industry.